Techmoan: Later documentary videos

 Documentary videos about forgotten magnetic tape recording formats show the OMNI Entertainment System which used 8-track tape storage, the HiPac, a successor of the PlayTape and related applications of it.
 Other videos show some of the smallest and largest analog recording tape cartridges ever made like the Picocassette for dictation machines or Cantata 700 background music system.
 Further videos show other former quarter-inch-tape cartridge formats like the Sabamobil which used existing 3-inch open reels for mobile use, and the portable Sanyo Micro Pack 35, as well as the RCA tape cartridge and the Sony Elcaset with another compromise of playtime and sound quality, oddities and gimmicks on Compact Cassettes as "reinventing the reel", several ways of autoreverse, automatic multiple cassette players, endless loop cassettes, and cassette mass production technology.

 Documentary on formats of vinyl recording show the Tefifon endless cartridge, or the Seeburg 1000 background music system, vertical turntables, and other audio encodings CX and dbx for noise reduction on vinyl analog recording.

 Other documentaries show the mechanical Curta calculator, devices with Nixie tube displays, wire recording, and the WikiReader.

 In popular culture

-Techmoan was referenced in a Dennis & Gnasher Unleashed strip in Beano, with Dennis referring to Techmoan as "total Dad-Tube".
+Techmoan was referenced in a Dennis & Gnasher Unleashed strip in The Beano, with Dennis referring to Techmoan as "total Dad-Tube".